Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 660 should in theory be just a bit superior to the Radeon HD 6850 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 660 should be 13% faster than the Radeon HD 6850 in general, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 660 should be a lot (about 111%) better at texture filtering than the Radeon HD 6850. (explain)
+Texel RateThe GeForce GTX 660 should be a lot (more or less 111%) faster with regards to anisotropic filtering than the Radeon HD 6850. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison